YerevaNN/DIIN-in-Keras/README.md

 Several samples from MultiNLI dataset are presented below which are copied from DIIN paper.

-`Premise`: The FCC has created two tiers of small business for this service with the approval of the SBA.
+`Premise`: The FCC has created two tiers of small business for this service with the approval of the SBA. <br/>
-`Hypothesis`: The SBA has given the go-ahead for the FCC to divide this service into two tiers of small business.
+`Hypothesis`: The SBA has given the go-ahead for the FCC to divide this service into two tiers of small business. <br/>
-`Label` entailment.
+`Label`: entailment.

-`Premise`: He was crying like his mother had just walloped him.
+`Premise`: He was crying like his mother had just walloped him. <br/>
-`Hypothesis`: He was crying like his mother hit him with a spoon.
+`Hypothesis`: He was crying like his mother hit him with a spoon. <br/>
 `Label`: Neutral

-`Premise`: Later, Tom testified against John so as to avoid the electric chair.
+`Premise`: Later, Tom testified against John so as to avoid the electric chair. <br/>
-`Hypothesis`: Tom refused to turn on his friend, even though he was slated to be executed.
+`Hypothesis`: Tom refused to turn on his friend, even though he was slated to be executed. <br/>
 `Label`: Contradiction